cyberdefendersprogram/cybergrader/README.md

 This repository hosts a minimal implementation of the **Cyber Grader Platform** described in `spec.md`.
 The MVP is composed of:

 * A FastAPI backend (`backend/`) that loads course content from the bundled `content/` directory or a configured Git repository, manages lab/quiz/exam submissions in memory, and exposes REST endpoints for students, staff, and admins.
-* A lightweight React single-page application (`frontend/index.html`) served as a static asset that interacts with the backend API.
+* A polished React + TypeScript single-page application (`frontend/`) built with Vite and served as static assets from the FastAPI backend.
 * Sample course content in Markdown/YAML under `content/` to demonstrate labs, quizzes, exam stages, and lecture notes.

 ## Getting started